The web-series space is only set to grow bigger, writes Shubarna Mukerji Shu

 With Saif Ali Khan playing the cop and Nawazuddin Siddiqui his adversary, this Netflix original has been the talk of the town since inception.
 But that doesn’t mean Amazon has not secured its foothold in the Bollywood hub.
 The web series war is real, and it is getting more potent by the minute, but what’s surprising is seeing erstwhile Bollywood denizens picking up their stack of arsenal and joining the war.

-An attractive platform might be as simple as getting new blood into their jaded lives, but the way the entire Bollywood clan is flocking towards the Netflix/Amazon offices pitching stories, it is obvious that they don’t want to miss this bandwagon.
+might be as simple as getting new blood into their jaded lives, but the way the entire Bollywood clan is flocking towards the Netflix/Amazon offices pitching stories, it is obvious that they don’t want to miss this bandwagon.
 Admittedly, the initial names didn’t really raise brows; people like Vivek Oberoi, Richa Chaddha, Radhika Apte were getting hustled in the commercial arena and needed the web to rescue them.
 But then we heard a whole lot of others including Bhumi Pednekar, and the aforementioned Khan and Siddiqui tell you the new wave of original series and films are the way forward even for Bollywood.

 “How many of us reach home and try to see television these days?
 Not many want to step into a theatre even.
 I for one watch a lot of stuff online, it is obvious that the web is taking over!” exclaimed Kalki Koechlin, who will be playing a Goan-Portuguese DJ in a 12-episode series on the Goan mafia.
 The series comes after Y-Films’ Man’s World where Kalki made a special appearance.